 What It Is

-The Community Store is a moderated exchange where instructors, researchers, and parents can publish the training modules they build, and clone those shared by others.
+The Community Store is an open exchange where instructors, researchers, and parents can publish the training modules they build, and clone those shared by others.
 Every module in the Store comes with its full exercise configuration, stimulus set, mastery criteria, and metadata — so cloning one is not a “suggestion” but a working program that runs on your account from the first session.

 You will find it inside the app under the Pathways tab (Professional plan or above).
 Filter by paradigm (MTS, stimulus equivalence, RFT, vocabulary), age group, or difficulty.
 Sort by most cloned, most recent, or trending.